juliancwirko/generator-zf5/README.md

 **Default option here will be Sass with Libsass (for now).
 But you can choose Ruby version on startup.**

-In fact for now I was able to run Ruby version with Compass only on Sass 3.2.19 and Compass 0.12.7.
-So you can try with other Ruby and Compass versions variations but I recommend you to use Libsass.
-I hope this will be clarified by Foundation 5 team soon.
+For now I was able to run Ruby version with Compass on Sass 3.4.5 and Compass 1.0.1.
+But not on Sass 3.4.6.
+Like always i recomend Sass with Libsass.

-From Foundation 5.4.6:
+From Foundation 5.4.7:
-"Full libsass compatability is back!
-We fixed the last lingering issue preventing libsass from properly compiling Foundation.
-Note that Sass 3.4 is still not officially supported for the time being"
+"Foundation is now compatible libsass 3.0.
+Libsass is now closer to Sass 3.3 compatibility."
 [Foundation 5 Changelog](http://foundation.zurb.com/docs/changelog.html)